-On April 29, 2020, we completed the sale of our Halton Hills and Napanee power plants as well as our 50 per cent interest in Portlands Energy Centre to a subsidiary of Ontario Power Generation Inc. for net proceeds of approximately \$2.8 billion before post-closing adjustments, with pre-tax losses of \$145 million (\$80 million after tax) and \$261 million (\$157 million after tax) recognized in the three and six months ended June 30, 2020, respectively.
-The total pre-tax loss of \$540 million (\$351 million after tax) on this transaction includes losses accrued during 2019 while classified as an asset held for sale as well as utilization of previously unrecognized tax loss benefits.
-The increase in the total loss from that disclosed at December 31, 2019 is primarily the result of higher than expected costs to achieve Napanee's March 13, 2020 in-service and the accrual of post-closing obligations.
-Along with post-closing adjustments, this loss may also be amended in the future as current estimates are revised and for items that could not be estimated on close, including the settlement of existing insurance claims.
+On April 29, 2020, we completed the sale of our Halton Hills and Napanee power plants as well as our 50 per cent interest in Portlands Energy Centre to a subsidiary of Ontario Power Generation Inc. for net proceeds of approximately \$2.8 billion before post-closing adjustments.
+Pre-tax losses of \$60 million (\$45 million after tax) and \$321 million (\$202 million after tax) were recognized in the three and nine months ended September 30, 2020, respectively.
+The total pre-tax loss of \$600 million (\$396 million after tax) on this transaction includes losses accrued during 2019 while classified as assets held for sale as well as utilization of previously unrecognized tax loss benefits.
+The increase in the total loss from that disclosed at December 31, 2019 is primarily the result of higher than expected costs to achieve Napanee's March 13, 2020 in-service and the accrual of post-closing obligations estimated on close as well as their subsequent revision recorded in third quarter 2020.
+Along with post-closing adjustments, this loss may also be further amended in the future as current estimates are revised and for items that could not be estimated on close, including the settlement of existing insurance claims.